android8/IPRehab/IPRehabModel/Migrations/EF CORE Code First.md

       public virtual DbSet<AspNetUserTokens> AspNetUserTokens { get; set; }
       public virtual DbSet<AspNetUsers> AspNetUsers { get; set; }

-- modify the C# classes first in the PCC_FIT_Model_CORE_Library project until satisfied
+- modify the C# classes first in the IPRehabModel project until satisfied

   - modify POCO class in the target tblxxx.cs
   - modify the column attributes, key, foreign key, relationship, etc in the target xxxConfiguration.cs

-- add the POCO and Configuration to the PCCFIT_Context.cs

-      public virtual DbSet<tblStaffFacilityRelation> tblStaffFacilityRelation { get; set; }
-      modelBuilder.ApplyConfiguration(new tblGrantFundingConfiguration());
 - in the Solution Explorer, reduce startup project to only 1 project before migration.
 Otherwise, the migration would fail

 - in the Package Manager Console